 - They do NOT need to be a greyhound;

-- They must be on heartworm and flea & tick preventatives year round;
+- They must be on heartworm and flea & tick preventatives year round (we supply);

 - They must be available to donate once every two months (6x per year);

-- You must live within a comfortable driving distance to Dublin, OH.
+- You must live within a comfortable driving distance to Dublin, Ohio.
 We cannot do remote blood donations.